What Are The Main Causes Of Pedestrian Accidents In Michigan?

 • Failure to use ordinary care, which is the care that a reasonably careful person would use (M Civ JI 10.02)

-In order to successfully recover pain and suffering compensation from the at-fault driver who caused the accident, you must show that you have suffered a “serious impairment of body function,” which is the legal threshold under Michigan’s No-Fault law for car accident victims seeking to recover “noneconomic loss” damages.
+In order to successfully recover pain and suffering compensation from the at-fault driver who caused the pedestrian accident in Michigan, you must show that you have suffered a “serious impairment of body function,” which is the legal threshold under our state’s No-Fault law for crash victims seeking to recover “noneconomic loss” damages.

 Excess medical bills and excess lost wages are some of the economic damages you can recover from the at-fault driver.
-These damages will help to pay for your medical bills and to reimburse you for lost income that is not covered by the limits of the auto insurance policy through which you are claiming benefits and/or that exceed the benefits that are guaranteed to injured pedestrians under the No-Fault law.
+These damages will help pay for your medical bills and reimburse you for lost income that is not covered by the limits of the auto insurance policy through which you are claiming benefits and/or that exceed the benefits guaranteed to people walking who are injured under the No-Fault law.

-How much is the compensation resulting from the main causes of pedestrian accidents in Michigan?
+How much is the compensation for a pedestrian accident caused by an at-fault driver in Michigan?

 In Michigan, the amount of compensation that may result from the main causes of pedestrian accidents will largely come from the at-fault driver’s liability insurance coverage.